mfaherold1998/Cards_Against_AI/README.md

 ---

+## 7. Project structure description

-## 7. Detailed Module Descriptions
+## 8. Detailed Module Descriptions

 The following variables can be found in the configuration files:
 * **cards_dir** : "./data" (directory that contains the datasets in several languages)